cilium/design-cfps/cilium/CFP-43295-cilium-network-driver-dra.md

 a suitable configuration among the candidates, an object of type `CiliumNetworkDriverNodeConfig` is created for each node, containing the configuration specifics for the node.
-If the operator detecs that more than one configuration suits a node based on the node labels, it reports a conflict back to the status field of the offending `CiliumNetworkDriverClusterConfig` object as described in the [`Conflict scenarios`](./CFP-43295-cilium-network-driver-dra.md#conflict-scenarios) section,
+If the operator detects that more than one configuration suits a node based on the node labels, it reports a conflict back to the status field of the offending `CiliumNetworkDriverClusterConfig` object as described in the [`Conflict scenarios`](./CFP-43295-cilium-network-driver-dra.md#conflict-scenarios) section,